convenient/hyper-dimensional-mazes/README.md

 1. [Developer Notes](#developer-notes)
    1. [Dependencies](#dependencies)

 These modifications are not all very performant, particularly the `Node` and `Point` classes which are the foundation of the dimension agnostic mazes.
-If you try and run anything higher than a 5th dimensional maze you really have to drop the length of that dimension right down, otherwise you're looking at a 30 minute runtime for even the simplest maze generation algorithm.
-This is a bit mad but sure is interesting.
+If you try and run anything higher than a 5th dimensional maze you really have to reduce the length of that dimension down, otherwise you're looking at a 30 minute runtime for even the simplest maze generation algorithm.

 ## Defining a Maze